Baker House - Women

 Baker House Women’s facility is a 24-bed women only, 90-day residential facility.
 We also have two Level III, 2-D clinically monitored social withdrawal management beds for individuals as they take their first steps into recovery.
 We are not able to offer clinically monitored withdrawal management from opiates or alcohol.

 The outside activity area is partially fenced to provide privacy.
 Smoking is allowed during scheduled breaks for those of legal age.
+Vaping is not allowed.
 Visit times (pre-scheduled and pre-approved only) are from 9:30 AM to 11 AM and 1 PM to 4 PM Sundays.
 There are no blackout periods for visitation upon arrival.

 "I have been able to close the door to my past and some resentments that kept me loaded for a long time."